-The information in these installation instructions is believed to be correct to the best of our knowledge at the time of publication (see the date at the bottom).
-You can download the most recent update from our web site at hotkilns.com/easy-fire-install.pdf at any time.
+The information in these Installation Instructions is believed to be correct to the best of our knowledge at the time of publication (see the date at the bottom).
+You can download the most recent update from our web site at hotkilns.com/ easy-school-install at any time.